Customization APIs

 Tag Delete

-This DELETE method removes one tag, identified by ID, from a customer's collection of Kentik tags.
+The Tag Delete method removes a specific tag, identified by its ID, from your collection of Kentik tags.

 HTTP Request